Holonomy transformations for singular foliations: Introduction

 \item The map $\Phi$ linearizes to a morphism of groupoids $Lin(\Phi) \colon H \to Iso(N)$, whose target is the groupoid of isomorphisms between the fibres of the (singular) normal bundle to the leaves $N$ (linear holonomy).
 See Prop. \ref{globallinaction}.

-\item Although the normal ``bundle'' $N$ is a singular space, its sections form a nice $C^{\infty}(M)$-module $\cN = \vX(M)/\cF$.
+\item Although the normal ``bundle'' $N$ is a singular space, its sections form a nice $C^{\infty}(M)$-module $\cN = \vX(M)/\widehat{\cF}$, where $\widehat{\cF}$ denotes a canonical completion of $\cF$.
 The ``bundle'' $N$ carries transversal information only up to first order, while all the higher order transversal data is carried by the module $\cN$.
-We show that $Lin(\Phi)$ differentiates to the ``Bott connection'' $\cF \times \cN \to \cN$ (Prop. \ref{transvrep}). \end{itemize}
+We show that $Lin(\Phi)$ differentiates to the ``Bott connection'' $\widehat{\cF} \times \cN \to \cN$ (Prop. \ref{transvrep}). \end{itemize}

 The map $\Phi$ above encodes the geometric notion of holonomy for singular foliations -- quite a non-trivial notion --, and as such it is geometrically relevant and interesting.
 The well-definess of $\Phi$ is the technically hardest result in this paper, and the existence of $\Phi$ gives a full geometric justification for the terminology ``holonomy groupoid''.
 Our results toward a generalization of the Reeb stability theorem are based on its linearization $Lin(\Phi)$.
 More precisely, they are based on the fact that, given a leaf satisfying certain regularity conditions, the restriction of $Lin(\Phi)$ to the leaf is a \emph{Lie groupoid representation.} The main results of \S \ref{section:linfol} are: \begin{itemize}